msuhanov/regf/Windows registry file format specification.md

 4056|16|ThawRmId| |GUID, this field has no meaning on a disk 4072|16|ThawLogId| |GUID, this field has no meaning on a disk

-The *RmId* field contains a GUID of the Resource Manager (RM), and the *TmId* field contains a GUID used to generate a file name of a log file stream for the Transaction Manager (TM), see the *ZwCreateResourceManager()* and *ZwCreateTransactionManager()* routines; the *LogId* field contains a GUID used to generate a file name of a physical log file, see the *ClfsCreateLogFile()* routine.
-The *GUID signature* field is always set to the "rmtm" ASCII string.
+The *RmId* field contains a GUID of the Resource Manager (RM) and the *TmId* field contains a GUID used to generate a file name of a log file stream for the Transaction Manager (TM), see the *ZwCreateResourceManager()* and *ZwCreateTransactionManager()* routines; the *LogId* field contains a GUID used to generate a file name of a physical log file, see the *ClfsCreateLogFile()* routine.
+The *GUID signature* field is always set to the "rmtm" ASCII string (unless a hive is frozen).

 The *Flags* field is used to record the state of the Kernel Transaction Manager (KTM) and the hive, possible flags are: